 In basic affirmative sentences like (1)-(3), all three gestures, regardless of their alignment in the sentence, seem to make the same semantic contribution - they contribute an inference about the nature or activity of Paige's workout.
-What Schlenker observes, however, is that once we add logical operators to the modified sentences, such as negation ("not" or the suffix "-n't"), modals (e.g., "might"), and quantifiers (e.g., "each", "none", "exactly one"), each of the three gesture types interacts in particular ways with these logical operators.
+What Schlenker observes, however, is that once we add logical operators to the modified sentences, such as negation ("not"/"n't"), modals (e.g., "might"), and quantifiers (e.g., "each", "none", "exactly one"), each of the three gesture types interacts in particular ways with these logical operators.
 By studying their interactions, we learn that each gesture type makes a different kind of semantic contribution.
+Indeed, much formal semantic work on gestures (and on co-speech gestures in particular) has in recent years focused on the precise meaning contributions of gestures and the ways in which they interact with the logical structure of the sentences they modify (Lascarides & Stone 2009; Ebert & Ebert 2014; Davidson 2015; Schlenker 2018a,b; Tieu et al. 2017, 2018; Anvari 2017; Esipova 2018, 2019; Zlogar & Davidson 2018; Hunter 2019).

-According to Schlenker, (i) co-speech gestures contribute 'cosuppositions', or conditionalized assertion-dependent presuppositions, (ii) pro-speech gestures contribute at-issue content and can trigger standard presuppositions, and (iii) post-speech gestures contribute what are known as supplements.
-Let us consider each in turn, before moving on to an extension of the typology to emoji.
+Schlenker argues that (i) co-speech gestures contribute 'cosuppositions', or conditionalized assertion-dependent presuppositions, (ii) pro-speech gestures contribute at-issue content and can trigger standard presuppositions, and (iii) post-speech gestures contribute what are known as supplements.
+Let us consider and define each of these in turn, before moving on to Pierini's application of Schlenker's typology to emoji.